Laufeynumber1fan/Mystuff/cats/wthat_tools.md

 With no options, it does 32 bit CRC by default `cksum foo.exe`
 Do SHA256 hash (you can also do this with <a href=https://github.com/Laufeynumber1fan/Mystuff/blob/main/cats/wthat_tools.md#sha256sum>sha256sum</a>)`cksum -a sha256 foo.exe`

+## curl TODO
+Get file from url.
+Similar to wget

 ## date
 Print system date and time.